zlsa/zlsadesign.com/content/article/what-is/the-karman-line.md

 <!-- more -->

+Simply put, the Kármán line is loosely defined as the altitude at which a fixed-wing aircraft would need to travel faster than orbital velocities to produce enough lift.
+This is a bit of a complex concept to understand, so I'll break it down.

 # What is space?

 Let's fall back to a question that's easier to answer.
 Or is it?
-"Space" typically means "outside of an atmosphere"; for example, we consider the ISS (which orbits the Earth at about 400km) to be "in space".
-It's obviously not in the Earth's atmosphere anymore; anything in the atmosphere is subject to drag, and with the ISS travelling at 17,500mph, the drag would be very apparent, to say the least.
+"Space" typically means "outside of the atmosphere"; for example, we consider the ISS, at {{<km "400" >}}, to be "in space".
+It's obviously not in the Earth's atmosphere anymore; anything in the atmosphere is subject to drag, and with the ISS traveling at {{< km-s "7.8" 1 >}}, the drag would be very apparent, to say the least.

 Now, let's talk about the Earth's atmosphere.
 At sea level, it's rather dense;
 in fact, it's dense enough to generate lift by moving an airfoil through the